Checkpoint Sync to Object Store

 S3 permissions

-The following minimum permissions are required to be available on the bucket being written to:
+The following minimum permissions are required on the bucket being written to:

 ListBucketDeleteObjectGetObjectPutObjectPutObjectACL